 Oscar Niemeyer designed this modern 1940s complex, one of Belo Horizonte's don't-miss sights.
-On the banks of Lagoa da Pampulha, the Conjunto Arquitetônico encompasses the Museu de Arte da Pampulha, the Casa do Baile (under renovation), and the Igreja de São Francisco de Assis.
+On the banks of Lagoa da Pampulha, the Conjunto Arquitetônico da Pampulha encompasses the Museu de Arte da Pampulha, the Casa do Baile, and the Igreja de São Francisco de Assis.

-The glass and stucco church's 14 exterior mosaic panels, which describe the life and activities of its namesake, St. Francis of Assisi, are moving riffs off the azulejos (decorative blue Portuguese tiles) found in many colonial churches in Brazil.
-Though the church is regarded these days as a national treasure, the local archbishop, in part because of Niemeyer's communist beliefs, wanted it destroyed.
+The glass and stucco 14 exterior mosaic panels of the Igreja de São Francisco de Assis, which describe the life and activities of its namesake, St. Francis of Assisi, are moving riffs off the azulejos (decorative blue Portuguese tiles) found in many colonial churches in Brazil.

 Av.
 Otacílio Negrão de Lima, Belo Horizonte, 31365–450, Brazil